 Ford For most young people and their parents, purchasing a first car is a significant step.

 1 good option is to look at cars that are used, which could frequently be had for a fraction of the price of brand-new versions.
-We came up with 15 used automobiles we believe are the best for the young car buyer on a budget.

 To make our list, we focused on automobiles that are on the market today for under $15,000.
 We looked for ones that are reliable, fun to drive, comfortable, attractive, economical, functional, and most of all, safe.